skyeMarlow/just-another-discord-bot/README.md

 literally just an echo bot.

 ## &avatar
-just shows you your avatar or someone elses. use the format !avatar[@''] to get someone else's avatar.
+just shows you your avatar or someone elses. use the format &avatar[@'username'] (eg. &avatar @skyerin8) to get someone else's avatar.

 ## &dadjoke
 random joke

 ## &stats
+stats on how many servers the bot is hosted on.

 ## &quiz
-needs more questions
+just something to practice ongoing messages to the bot.

 ## &play
 this plays rick astley :sparkles:

-## &google
+## &google <Query>
-uses LMGTFY
+uses LMGTFY to google the query you send.

 //TODO: implement sharding, add more commands.
 ***